 Other plasma-based products are under investigation for additional diseases or indications, including:

-- IVIG in various neurological diseases (Multiple Sclerosis, Neuropathic Pain, Chronic Fatigue Syndrome, Post-Polio Syndrome, Dermatomyositis, etc.),
+- IVIG & SCIG in various diseases (Myasthenia Gravis, Neuropathic Pain, Secondary Immunodeficiencies, Dermatomyositis, etc.),

-- Albumin in Stroke, Cirrhosis, Alzheimer’s Disease, Malaria and Sepsis,
+- Albumin in Cirrhosis, liver disease, Alzheimer’s Disease, Malaria and Sepsis,

-- Fibrinogen in aortic aneurysm surgery with fibrinogen deficiency,
+- Fibrinogen in aortic aneurysm surgery with acquired fibrinogen deficiency,

-The first recombinant protein used as an alternative to a plasma-based product was recombinant factor VIII, which was commercialized in the early 1990’s.
+In the early 1990’s, the first recombinant factor VIII was introduced.
 Since then, many recombinant proteins have been developed, including recombinant factor VIIa, factor IX, factor XIII, von Willebrand factor, albumin, antithrombin-III, C1 esterase inhibitor (C1-INH) and thrombin.
-Additional recombinant proteins are under development including recombinant fibrinogen, alpha-1 antitrypsin, plasmin and others.
+Additional recombinant proteins are under development including recombinant fibrinogen, alpha-1 antitrypsin, and others.

-In 2014, the first extended half-life recombinant factor VIII and IX products were approved for sale.
-This marked the first recombinant products, which had improved bio-availability over their plasma-derived competitors.
-By extending their half-life, these products feature higher trough levels in hemophilia patients, allowing them to infuse the product less frequently, which is more convenient for patients.
-The introduction of these new recombinant products has increased the number of products available to patients in recent years, leading to price erosion of the less advanced products, including the plasma-derived.
-In the future, non-factor protein-based therapies such as bi-specific antibodies and gene therapy are likely to result in further competition in the field.
+In 2014, the first extended half-life recombinant factor VIII and IX products were approved in the U.S. With an improved bio-availability over their plasma-derived competitors, these products provided higher trough levels in hemophilia patients, allowing them to infuse the product less frequently, which enhanced the patients comfort, reducing their dependency on frequent factor infusions.
+The availability of these new recombinant products increased the number of products available for hemophilia A and B treatment, leading to price erosion of the less advanced products, including the plasma-derived, particularly outside the United States.

 For more information…

 Since 1974, the Marketing Research Bureau has been supplying market data and intelligence to the plasma industry.
-Its syndicated reports cover over 70 countries, and provide quantitative and qualitative data.
-Other studies forecast the demand for the main plasma proteins and other issues.
+Its syndicated reports cover over 80 countries and provide quantitative and qualitative data.
+Other studies forecast the demand for the main plasma proteins in the future given the competitive threats and cover other topics.
 For more information, please contact us or give us a call.